franckLdx/retry/README.md

   - delay: delay between each call (in milliseconds).
 * waitUntil<T>(fn<T>, delay, error?): waitUntil call asynchronously fn once.
 If fn complete within the delay (express in miliseconds), waitUntil returns the fn result.
 Otherwhise it thows the given error (if any) or a TimeoutError exception.
 * waitUntilAsync<T>(fn<T>, delay, error?): same as waitUntil, except fn is an asynchronous function.
-* TimeoutError: an error thrown by waitUntil.
+* TimeoutError: an error thrown by waitUntil and waitUntilAsync.
 It has a property isTimeout set to true: therefore there's two means to check os fn timeout:
 ```typescript
   error instanceof TimeoutError
   or